-6.The Organisation pleads that insofar as the complainant is challenging non-renewal his complaint is irreceivable under Article VII(2) of the Tribunal's Statute because he failed to file it within ninety days of the notification of the final decision, whether express or implied, not to extend the contract which expired at 31 January 1994.
-It points out that two testimonials dated 28 January 1994 that it gave him were explicit that the Service Regulations of the EPO did not allow the extension of fixed-term contracts over two years.
+6. The Organisation pleads that insofar as the complainant is challenging non-renewal his complaint is irreceivable under Article VII(2) of the Tribunal's Statute because he failed to file it within ninety days of the notification of the final decision, whether express or implied, not to extend the contract which expired at 31 January 1994.
+It points out that two testimonials dated 19 November 1993 and 12 January 1994 it gave him were explicit that the Service Regulations of the EPO did not allow the extension of fixed-term contracts over two years.
 It argues that he should have filed a complaint within ninety days of 31 January 1994, not over a year later.